 When you hear folks around town talk about SKOB, this is the place!
 The Siesta Key Oyster Bar is one of the hottest spots in Siesta Village.
 And OYSTER is in their name!
 You can get a fantastic fish taco here.
 Talk about a Happy Hour.
 From 3pm to 6pm every day, SKOB features a dozen oysters for 7 bucks.
 Or a bowl of steamed NOLA crawfish with andouille sausage and corn.
 A great stop after the beach too.

 SKOB | 5238 Ocean Blvd. | 941-346-5443| SKOB’s Website

 Sarasota Seafood Restaurant | The Sandbar

 The farthest north of all of our favorite Sarasota Seafood spots.
-The Sandbar is located at the north and of Anna Maria Island.
-But, it’s worth the trip.
+The Sandbar is located at the north end of Anna Maria Island.
+But it’s worth the trip.
 It’s right smack on the sand (as you might have guessed from the name).
-Relax, unwind and order up a cold beer and some Sandbar Smoked Fish Dip.
-The entree prices aren’t seafood shack, but, the food and the atmosphere are genuine Florida beach-style.
+Relax, unwind, and order up a cold beer and some Sandbar Smoked Fish Dip.
+The entree prices aren’t seafood shack, but the food and the atmosphere are genuine Florida beach-style.
 You’ll love it!